PowerShell/PowerShell-RFC/1-Draft/RFCNNN-WindowsPS-Compatibility-Utilities.md

 ### Windows PowerShell Compatibility module

 [Windows PowerShell Compatibility module](https://github.com/PowerShell/WindowsCompatibility) was initial step toward solving the problem of using WindowsPS modules in PS Core.
 It has following drawbacks:
-1. It uses WinRM-based PS remoting which:
+- It uses WinRM-based PS remoting which:
-  i. requires setup
+    + requires setup
-  ii. not the best transport performance-wise
+    + not the best transport performance-wise
-1. Introduces additional cmdlets to work with 'WindowsPS-only' modules, i.e. does not have transparent user experience.
+- Introduces additional cmdlets to work with 'WindowsPS-only' modules, i.e. does not have transparent user experience.